ArfyK/tournesol-recommendation/README.md

   - except for the "engaging" criteria, l=1/10*m performs slightly better or similarly to l=1/10.
 Regarding the number of channel featured its median is 1 channel higher;
   - `r_50` (resp. `r_75`) and `r_agg_50` (resp. `r_agg_75`) perform similarly.
 They out perform `random`;
   - regarding the criteria, the random algorithms are outperformed by the greedy ones.
 They are better in terms of number of channels.
+  - the criterias 'diversity_inclusion', 'layman_friendly', 'backfiring_risks', 'entertaining_relaxing' and 'reliability' feature **negative maximums** which should not be possible given the normalization we used.

 Those results led me to use l = 1/10*m for the tuning of the temperature.